sammancoaching/website/index.md

 [![Technical Agile Coaching with the Samman Method](/assets/images/title_page.png#book_cover)](https://leanpub.com/techagilecoach)

 You are free to copy these materials and use them in your own work, so long as you give credit where it's due.
-This entire site is released under a [Creative Commons Share Alike license](https://creativecommons.org/licenses/by-sa/4.0/), and the credit to use is "SammanCoaching.org".
+This entire site is released under a [Creative Commons Share Alike license](LICENSE.html).

 Use the links at the top of the page to access the various kinds of content on this site.